RSSFollow us on twitterFollow on YouTube

 Batman: Arkham Asylum does an excellent job representing the Batman universe and the villains in it with some outstanding voice work.
 It also manages to implement a wonderfully colourful story that will give everybody a few chuckles.
 The stealth action and hand to hand combat are both satisfying and distributed nicely throughout the Asylum with good pacing in between.
 The main villain boss fights aren’t too long and generally aren’t complex or demanding physically.
 Dream sequences with Scarecrow are nicely done and immediately bring variety to the world you are in.
 The story seems to continually improve as it reaches the climax with a fairly satisfying conclusion that should leave people smiling just because they were a part of it.
 It’s clear that a sequel to this game will be fast tracked with some more famous villains from the universe that were hinted at through the game.
 There are really only a few minor issues with repetition which does seem to decrease in the second half of the game.
 Batman Askham Aslyum is very much worth picking up, the game will keep you interested from start to finish.
 The presentation through sound and visuals is clearly first class and it’s certainly one title you shouldn’t ignore this year.

-Our Rating for Batman: Arkham Asylum Review
+Our ratings for Batman: Arkham Asylum on PC out of 100 (Ratings FAQ)

 Presentation